steveshogren/hugo-blog/content/post/poor-dsls.md

 Maybe I could `intersect` the results of two `where` expressions?
 Nope, only supports ints and floats.

-Perhaps a quick google for this will help?
-Hey, someone on the forum has a question about this!
+Perhaps a quick search for this exact issue will help?
+Look, someone on the forum has a question about this!
 Click the link, "You must be signed in to see this thread".
+Rage face.

-Well google cache still has it!
-Hey, it's a reported bug with `where`!
+Google cache still has the text!
+Someone reported this as a bug with `where`!
 Fixed Dec 2015!
-What build of hugo am I using?
+What build of Hugo am I using?
 Nov 2015!

-Whatever, I'll just see all the drafts locally.
-You win this round DSL. *This* round.
+Annnnd after upgrading Hugo, now I just an unexplained "panic: index out of range" when building the site.

+FML.